Table of Contents

 - Skin treatments

 You can also choose courses to specialize in areas like-

 Here is a list of top institutes across the world to help you figure out where to head next-

 Founded by professional makeup artists, the Make-Up Designory is the best makeup school in the USA.
 It has two campuses, one in New York and the other in Los Angeles.
 You can take up individual courses and programs to expand in a particular area.
 Some of the courses offered here are-

 2. Academy of Freelance Makeup

 The Vancouver Film School offers a one-year diploma course in Makeup Design for Film and Television.
 The school produces some of the most sought-after professionals in the industry.
 You also get hands-on experience in the industry, which helps you build a comprehensive portfolio.
-The school also gives access to its VFS Alumni Directory and Job Board, hence enabling students to build industry connections.
+The school also gives access to its VFS Alumni Directory and Job Board, enabling students to build industry connections.